AmritanjAyush/CrackerBarrelGame_PegSolitaire-Solver/Readme.md

 One wrong move, and you can watch the finish line steadily edging away from you, until you reach a dead-end.
 You see that there are more than one pegs left with no more valid moves to make, and with that you realize that you have probably been tricked and maybe winning this game is only a matter of chance and not strategy.
-(Trust me, we have been there)
+(Trust me, I've been there)

-There are still numerous tenacious people who dream of cracking the Cracker Barrel game, and through this project we aim to help them.
-We have built a solver program that will offer the user with the correct sequence of movements to find a solution, given the starting configuration of the board
+There are still numerous tenacious people who dream of cracking the Cracker Barrel game, and through this project it is my aim to help them.
+This solver program will offer the user with the correct sequence of movements to find a solution, given the starting configuration of the board

 **The rules of the game are simple and are described below:**